msyamkumar/cs220-f21-projects/p9/README.md

 **Note:** There are several movies tied in the dataset with the least rating.
 Your output should be a **list** containing all of these movies.

 **Hint:** Iterate through movies, finding the minimum rating.
 Then iterate through movies again and find all movies that have that rating.

 **Challenge:** This is not required, but there is a way to do this with only one loop through movies.
-If you want, you can attempt this.
+If you feel brave, attempt to find it!

 ### #Q4: Find the highest rated 'Toy Story' movies.